crossbeam-rs/crossbeam/crossbeam-channel/README.md

 extern crate crossbeam_channel;
 ```

+## Compatibility

-The minimum required Rust version is 1.26.
+The minimum supported Rust version is 1.26.

+This crate does not work in `no_std` environments.

 ## License